alon-albalak/TLiDB/README.md

     - /examples/configs contains code for model configurations
     - /examples/logs_and_models is the destination folder for training logs and model checkpoints
 - /dataset_preprocessing is for reproducability purposes, not required for end users.
 It contains scripts used to preprocess the TLiDB datasets from their original form into the TLiDB form

+## Acknowledgements
+The design of TLiDB was based the [wilds](https://github.com/p-lambda/wilds) project, and the [Open Graph Benchmark](https://github.com/snap-stanford/ogb).